We all have to love the minimalistic look of Notion. In fact, this app is as easy to use as it looks, and making it look aesthetic is the same easy.

 In the image above you can see what our library of 100% free Notion templates looks like.
 We've got plenty of Notion website building templates that are waiting for you!

-We understand that you may not have enough time to read the full story on how to make Notion aesthetic.
+We understand that you may not have enough time to read the full story on how to make Notion pretty.
 That's why we've compressed all of the information into this list of 11 steps to make your Notion pages aesthetic:

 - Colour scheme: decide the colours for your page